awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Restore an event data store<a name="lake-cli-restore-eds"></a>

-The following example AWS CLI command restores an event data store that is pending deletion\.
+The following example AWS CLI restore\-event\-data\-store command restores an event data store that is pending deletion\.
 The event data store is specified by `--event-data-store`, which accepts an event data store ARN or the ID suffix of the ARN\.
 You can only restore a deleted event data store within the seven\-day wait period after deletion\.

 ```
 aws cloudtrail restore-event-data-store